-The Plan is a money purchase pension plan with a special salary deferral feature that allows you to contribute to your account on a pre-tax basis.
+The Plan is a money purchase pension plan with a special salary deferral feature that allows you to contribute to your account on a pretax basis.
 This means that you will be able to make contributions before federal and, where applicable, state taxes are withheld.
-This will enable you to save more funds for retirement with minimal impact on your take-home pay.
+This will enable you to save more funds for retirement with minimum impact on your take-home pay.
 Contributions to the Plan will begin after you meet the eligibility requirements for participation.
 The contributions accumulate with investment earnings until you or your beneficiaries are eligible to withdraw your benefit (upon retirement, disability, termination or death).

-The benefit available to you at retirement depends on the amount(s) contributed to the Plan and on the investment results obtained over the term of your investment.
+Your benefit available at retirement depends on the amounts contributed to the Plan and the investment results obtained over the term of your investment.
 There is no guarantee as to the amount of your benefit available at retirement.
 When you receive your distribution(s), you may be liable for income tax on the taxable portion of your account.